valmikroy/lc-practice/README.md

 - If recursive function - always think in terms of its inputs and what output you are getting.
 - recursive function with no output is much easier to implement.
 - If recursive function is returning an output then you have to accomodate the procesing of that output.
+- if you have a series of numbers or elements which can be stacked then recursion's end condition could be if stack is empty
+- recursion allows you to take a serial input
+  - and split that into smaller chunks.
+  - then work on smallest chunk , gather output
+  - pass that output to one layer up and utilize it to work on next chunk.
+-